joannaarreola/SQL/Layoffs Project/Layoffs.md

  ```
 ### **3. Address Null Values**
 **A. Identify null values**
+- We use the industry column since we can populate some of these values
 ```
 select * from layoffs_staging2
 where industry is null
 or industry = '';
 ```
 **B. Convert blanks into nulls**
+- We convert the blanks into nulls in order to work will them more easily
 ```
 update layoffs_staging2
 set industry = null
 where industry = '';
 ```
 **C. Populate values for nulls**
+- We use values from other rows to populate missing industry values for rows of the same company
 ```
 update layoffs_staging2 t1
 join layoffs_staging2 t2